future-apps-jp/omega/README.md

   is_symplectic (embed (perm_mx s)).

-(* No-Go: permutations preserve basis states *) Theorem no_superposition_from_perm (s : 'S_n) (i : 'I_n) :
+(* No-Go: permutations preserve basis states *)
-  exists j : 'I_n, perm_mx s *m basis_vec i = basis_vec j.
+(* This theorem corresponds to the negation of Axiom A1 (Superposition): it proves that classical permutation dynamics cannot generate superposition, establishing that A1 must be postulated as a primitive axiom. *) Theorem no_superposition_from_perm (s : 'S_n) (i : 'I_n) : exists j : 'I_n, perm_mx s *m basis_vec i = basis_vec j.
 ```